kumarantoo/raboproject/README.md

 To execute the application in any IDE please follow the below steps:

 1.Import the poject and maven project.<br/>
-2.Please make sure you have JDK8 and above in your build path.
+2.Please make sure you have JDK8 and above in your build path.<br/>
-3.Execute clean install once.
+3.Execute clean install once.<br/>
 4.Execute the main file <b>CustomerJobMain.java</b>